buger/plaid_bank_sym/README.md

 ## Completeness: did you complete the features?
 Everything from spec is done.
 ## Correctness: does the functionality act in sensible, thought-out ways?
-I try to handle all possible errors, and in human readable way report all the issues
+I try to handle all possible errors, and in human readable way report all the issues.
+It should suggest approative HTTP codes.
 ## Maintainability: is it written in a clean, maintainable way?
 Definitly codebase is too large for such short amount of time to be nice.., but it's not so bad, especially considering number of tests.
 ## Testing: is the system adequately tested?